-Israel is a great place to visit because of the variety it has to offer tourists.
-From diverse cities, historical and religious sites to relaxing quiet beaches.
+Israel is a great place to visit because of the variety it has to offer tourists – just check out this list of 53 things to do in Israel!
+From diverse cities and historical and religious sites to relaxing quiet beaches.
 As a small country, it is also easy to move around a to see a lot in a short space of time.
-If you have a fortnight to spare, here’s my recommended 2 week Israel itinerary.
+If you have a fortnight to spare, here’s my recommended itinerary for 2 weeks in Israel.

-If you only have a week to spare, check out my 1 week Israel itinerary.
+Only have a week to spare?
+Then check out my one week Israel itinerary instead.

 Tel Aviv is a small city so 3 nights there should be more than enough for visiting the main sights.
 You definitely want to make sure you see Old Jaffa, Carmel Market and also the huge stretch of beach that sits right in the city centre.
 Hiring bikes is a great way to explore the city and to see the park.

-I’ve done a few tours in Tel Aviv but the one I would really recommend is the Vegan Tour.
+I’ve done a few tours in Tel Aviv but the one I would really recommend is the Vegan Tour for something a little different (and also very tasty)….did you know that Tel Aviv is often considered the vegan capital of the world?

 ($120 per night for a double room for 2, including breakfast)